Approximate solutions to a nonlinear functional differential equation: Numerical method

 \section{Numerical method}

-Motivated by the semi-infinite domain, the smoothness and exponential decay of the solutions, and a desire for high accuracy, we solve~(\ref{eq:v}) numerically using a Laguerre spectral collocation method with scaling appropriate to match the $v(t)={\rm O}(e^{-t})$ behaviour for large $t$.
-To improve efficiency we follow~\citep{Mastroianni} in using a truncated Laguerre method.
-In particular, we approximate the solution on the first $\lceil M\sqrt{N}\rceil$ points of an $N$-point Laguerre grid, with $M$ determined heuristically based on experiments below.
-The functional terms, $v(\alpha t)$ and $v^2(\alpha t)$, in the equation are implemented with the barycentric resampling approach described in~\citep{Hale2023}.
-In short, this approach uses the barycentric interpolation formula to construct a matrix, $P_{\alpha}$, that interpolates the weighted polynomial representation of the solution, $v$, evaluated at the vector of truncated Laguerre points, $\bm{t}$, to the dilated points, $\alpha \bm{t}$, so that $v(\alpha\bm{t}) \approx P_\alpha v(\bm{t})$.
-This yields the nonlinear system of equations, \be (D + I - 2P_\alpha)\bm{v} - P_\alpha(\bm{v}\circ\bm{v}) = 0,\ee where $\bm{v}$ is the vector of approximate solution values on the truncated Laguerre grid, $D$ and $P_\alpha$ are the associated differentiation and barycentric resampling matrices, respectively, and $\circ$ is the element-wise product. {To enforce the initial condition, an additional collocation point is included at $t=0$ in the construction of $D$.
-Because of the boundary condition $v(0) = 0$, however, the corresponding row and column of $D$ can subsequently be removed. }
+Motivated by the semi-infinite domain, the smoothness and exponential decay of the solutions, and a desire for high accuracy, we solve~(\ref{eq:v}) numerically using a Laguerre spectral collocation method with scaling appropriate to match the $v(t)={\rm O}(e^{-t})$ behaviour for large $t$ \red{(see~\cite[Chapter 17.5]{boyd}, \cite[Section 2]{dmsuite})} \red{and functional terms implemented via the approach described in~\cite{Hale2023}}.
+To improve efficiency {and stability} we follow~\cite{Mastroianni} in using a truncated Laguerre method.
+In particular, here we approximate the solution on the first $\red{m =} \lceil M\sqrt{N}\rceil$ points of an $N$-point Laguerre grid, with $M$ determined heuristically based on experiments below.

+\red{ Let us make this discretisation more explicit.
+For a fixed scaling parameter $\beta>0$, the Laguerre spectral approximation is written as a weighted degree-$N$ polynomial, \be v_N(t)=\exp(-\beta t/2)p_N(t).\ee In the computations below we take $\beta=2$, matching the expected $v(t)={\rm O}(e^{-t})$ decay.
+In Laguerre spectral collocation, the polynomial $p_{N}$ is represented in barycentric-Lagrange form using $0 \cup \bm{t}$ as support points, where $\bm{t} = [t_1, \ldots, t_{N}]^\top$ denotes the zeros of the scaled degree $N$ Laguerre polynomial, $L_{N}(\beta t)$.
+The point $t=0$ is included to facilitate the implementation of the boundary condition at the origin.
+The corresponding {differentiation matrix} is determined by exactly differentiating the interpolant $v_N(t)$ and evaluating at the same support points.
+Then, since here $v(0) = 0$, the first row and column of the differentiation matrix can be removed, resulting in an $N\times N$ matrix, $D$, such that $ v'(\bm{t}) \approx Dv(\bm{t}). $ The points $\bm{t}$ and the matrix $D$ can be constructed numerically using, for example, {\tt lagdif} in DMSUITE~\cite{dmsuite}, or the more stable implementation in~\cite{Nel2026}.}